sherlach/st/README.md

 --------------------
 st is a simple terminal emulator for X which sucks because you have to do a lot of manual patching before you have an actually usable product.
+This repo should contain a copy with my preferred patches already loaded.
+See the `patches` directory for more detail.

 Requirements
 ------------
 In order to build st you need the Xlib and Harfbuzz header files.
+You should use the xft-bgra patch if you require emoji (available in the AUR prebuilt or as a manual patch elsewhere. gentoo users could find [this patch](github.com/sherlach/configs/gentooing/patches/x11-libs/libXft/2.patch) very useful.

 Installation
 ------------
-Edit config.mk to match your local setup (st is installed into the /usr namespace by default and you might want to change this to /usr/local).
+Edit config.mk to match your local setup. st is installed into the /usr namespace by default and **you might want to change this to /usr/local.**

-Afterwards enter the following command to build and install st (if necessary as root):
+Afterwards enter the following command to build and install st (if necessary, as root):

 ```
     $ make clean install